Symbols

 The characteristic shear strength of a steel anchor embedded in concrete is calculated as follows according to AISC 360-16.

-It is the ratio of the sum of the shear strengths of the anchoring elements between the points where the positive bending moment is maximum and zero, ΣQn, to the compressive force in the reinforced concrete slab, C.
+It is the ratio of the Sum of the shear strengths of the anchoring elements between the points where the positive bending Moment is maximum and zero, ΣQn, to the compressive force in the reinforced concrete slab, C.

 Depth of Concrete Compression Block